-Approve the staff recommendation to require permanent plumbing for all food establishments previously exempted upon change of ownership, and forward to the full Board for action (SR 22-031; R. Gray)
+Staff recommendation to require permanent plumbing for all food establishments previously exempted upon change of ownership (SR 22-031; R. Gray)

 All food establishments are required to have permanent plumbing which includes both water and wastewater.
 The reason for this is to discourage conserving of water and to encourage frequent washing of hands and sanitization standards.
-Up until very recently, there was an exemption in the Washington State food code which specifically stated that the regulatory authority may allow a person to operate a food establishment with a limited menu in a movable building without permanent plumbing under applicable provisions in subpart b.
-These exemption is what allowed the District to permit espresso stands, such as the ones seen in parking lots with no sinks or access to wastewater.
-That section of the food code was amendment this past March and as part of that amendment, the entire section that allowed limited menu food establishments to not have permanent plumbing was rescinded.
+WAC 246215, which is the section in the food code, has a subsection 09180 which specifically stated that the regulatory authority may allow a person to operate a food establishment with a limited menu in a movable building without permanent plumbing under applicable provisions in subpart b.
+These types of mobile establishments include espresso stands and small concessions such as those at high school football stadiums.
+That section 09180 of the food code was recently amendment and as part of that amendment, the entire section that allowed limited menu food establishments to not have permanent plumbing was rescinded.
 Moving forward, all new food establishments with limited menus will need to have permanent plumbing.
 This leaves the question of what to do with limited-menu food establishments currently in existence that do not have permanent plumbing.
 Staff present the following three options:

 - 1. Require all food establishments, both new and those currently in existence, to have permanent plumbing.
-Out of the three options, this would have the most significant economic hardship for those facilities and would also cause enforcement difficulties for District staff. - 2.
-Set a date into the future, such as December 2023 for these establishments to be required to have permanent plumbing in place.
+Out of the three options, this would have the most significant economic hardship for those facilities and would also cause enforcement difficulties for District staff. - Set a date into the future for these establishments to be required to have permanent plumbing in place.
 This would allow the facilities some time to prepare for this change and save money to pay for the plumbing.
 Historically, when a similar option has been presented, staff have found that most businesses procrastinate and wait until the last minute to adhere to the new standards. - 3.
 Allow current establishments to continue until that facility changes ownership and require permanent plumbing at that time.
 During the change of ownership, the establishment will already undergo a plan review and so adding this requirement would fit well within that scope of work.
 The downside of this option is that it could years to decades for these food establishments to convert to permanent plumbing.
 The upside is it allows those facilities some time to make that adjustment on making those decisions about how they're going to move forward and has less impact on District staff because there wouldn't be a large mass of facilities to enforce at the same time.